csc-training/geocomputing_course/materials/installations.md

 :::{admonition} PATH setting

-PATH defines where system is looking for tools.
-Changing PATH like above is valid until the Puhti session is alive.
-PATH (or PYTHONPATH) has to be set each session again, so it is good to add it to your batch job file.
+PATH defines where the system looks for tools.
+Changes to PATH, like those above, are in effect while the Puhti session is alive.
+PATH (or PYTHONPATH) has to be set again in each session, so it is good to add it to your batch job file.

 :::